padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

-You may zoom in to pixels to evaluate the effect of the spatial filtering.
-You may still speckles in the image, but the effect is minimised.
+You may observe that the image is blurry after the spatial filtering.